platformsh/platformsh-docs/docs/src/guides/symfony/local.md

         export PLATFORM_RELATIONSHIPS="$(symfony tunnel:info --encode)"
     ```

-3. To connect your Symfony app to all of your Platform.sh services,
-    open SSH tunnels.
-    To do so, run the following command:
+3. To expose Platform.sh services to your Symfony app, run the following
+    command:

     ```bash
     symfony var:expose-from-tunnel
     ```

-    This automatically configures your local Symfony app to use all your defined services (remote database, remote Redis component, etc.).
+    This automatically configures your local Symfony app to use all your
+    remote Platform.sh services (remote database, remote Redis component, etc.).

     To check that you're now using remote data and components from Platform.sh,
     reload your local app within your browser.